suryapa1/agents-ai/labs.md

 python rag_agent.py
 ```

-5. At this point, you can choose to override the default starting location, or leave it on the default.
+5. You'll see the agent loading up the embedding pieces it needs to store the document in the vector database.
+After that you can choose to override the default starting location, or leave it on the default.
 You'll see a *User:* prompt when it is ready for input from you.
 The agent is geared around you entering a prompt about an office.
 Try a prompt like one of the ones below about office "names" that are only in the PDF.

 ```
 Tell me about HQ